Awantha2003/Awantha2003/README.md

 ### 🎪 **FUN FACTS ABOUT THIS DIGITAL WIZARD**
 - 🎮 Can solve Rubik's cube while debugging code
+- 🎨 Designs user interfaces in dreams (literally!)
 - 🎵 Codes better when listening to epic movie soundtracks
 - 🍕 Pizza is the official debugging food
 - 🌙 Best ideas come at 2 AM (classic developer syndrome)
 - 🐱 Has more GitHub repos than most people have photos
 - ☕ Measured coffee intake in liters, not cups
 - 🎯 Can spot a missing semicolon from across the room
+- 🖼️ Judges websites by their loading animations
+- 🎭 Believes every button deserves a hover effect

 </details>